rdlynx19/rdlynx19.github.io/content/hsa-rl.md

 ## Acknowledgements

 This project is part of my **Master of Science in Robotics** at **Northwestern University**.
-Thank you to Prof. Ryan Truby, Prof. Matthew Elwin, and Dr. Taekyoung Kim for the helpful guidance and support throughout their project.
+Thank you to Prof. Ryan Truby, Prof. Matthew Elwin, and Dr. Taekyoung Kim for their valuable guidance and support throughout their project.
+I also thank An Nguyen for her thought-provoking contributions.